JackBJ23/Topo-GEN/README.md

 ```
 !python train.py --topo_weights w_bottleneck0,w_bottleneck1,w_entropy0,w_entropy1,w_ksigma0,w_ksigma1,w_density
 ```
-Where `topo_weights` is the list of weights associated with each topological loss, and if a weight is set to 0, its corresponding topological function is not used.
+Where `topo_weights` is the list of weights associated with each topological loss.
 Other arguments can be manually set, do `!python train.py --help` for details.

 Furthermore, the file will automatically save plots of true, VAE, and TopoVAE-generated images for each training epoch, for evaluation in each epoch, and it will save the evolution of the BCE losses.